bluerobotics/bluerobotics.github.io/brov2/specifications.md

 # Introduction

 The _BlueROV2_ is the world's most affordable high-performance ROV.
-The _BlueROV2_ is capable of delivering live ultra-low latency video.
-It comes standard with a highly maneuverable vectored thruster configuration, which is stable and optimized for inspection and research missions.
-It is hand portable and easy to use with a cross-platform user interface.
-It also has room to expand with three free cable penetrators.

 ## Features